sarisabban/MiraMar/README.md

 # MolecularTetris
-A game to build cyclic polypeptides using reinforcement learning
+A game to build cyclic polypeptides using reinforcement learning.

 ![Alt Text](image.png)